 - Cook the filling: combine 3/4 of the apples, the sugar, and water in a saucepan and cook over medium-high heat, mashing the apples with the back of a spoon as they soften.
 Cook until the mixture is the texture of chunky applesauce, adding more water as needed.

-- Add the remaining apple and combine, cooking a few minutes more.
+- Add the remaining apple cubes and combine, cooking a few minutes more.

 - Remove from heat and add the cinnamon and cake crumbs.
-Let cool completely before transferring to a piping bag.
+Let cool completely before transferring to a piping bag (if using).

-- Roll out the dough: on a lightly floured surface, roll the chilled dough to 1/16” thick, adding flour as needed to ensure it doesn't stick to the table.
-Brush off any excess flour.
+- Roll out the dough: on a lightly floured surface, roll the chilled dough to 1/8 to 1/16” thick, adding flour as needed to ensure it doesn't stick to the table.
+If the dough breaks, you can patch it with scraps and keep rolling, or cut the dough into smaller, more manageable portions to roll.
+Brush off any excess flour with a dry pastry brush.

 - Cut the dough using a hexagon (or circle) cutter.
-Remove any excess dough and set aside (the dough can be re-rolled up to three times).
+Remove any excess dough, re-form into a square (without over-kneading), cover in plastic and refrigerate again.

 - Lightly egg wash the entire top surface of the hexagons.

-- Pipe the filling: If using a piping bag, cut a 1/2" opening in the tip of the bag (or use a 1/2" round tip if you prefer).
+- Pipe the filling: if using a piping bag, cut a 1/2" opening in the tip of the bag, or use a 1/2" round tip if you prefer.
+Make sure your apple filling can fit through the opening without clogging.
 Pipe (or spoon) approximately 1 teaspoon of apple filling into the center of each piece, being careful not to overfill.

-- Fold every other corner (three total) up and into the center to form a triangle, pinching the corners to secure the filling.
+- Fold every other corner (three total) up and into the center to form a pyramid, pinching the remaining corners to secure the filling.
 (If using a circle cutter, imagine 3 equidistant "corners" and pull those up into the center.)

 - Arrange shaped cookies 2” apart on a parchment-lined sheet pan and refrigerate for at least 15 minutes.